 Of course, this thing is round, so all of the rails and corners had to be cleaned using the normal pressure washer nozzles.

-For the $30 or so we paid for this attachment, it was worth it to us.
+For the price we paid for this attachment, it was worth it to us.
 It’s good, not great but does the job much faster than using the wand alone.

 Next-up is our driveway and walkways.
 For that, we may move up to the gas-powered pressure washer and the larger surface cleaner but we’ll see.
 More on that another day.

 - QUICK- CONNECT SYSTEM offers easy attachment/detachment allowing you to move quickly...

 - 4X FASTER than a standard spray nozzle

 - ROTATING JETS that give you a large streak free clearing path

 - COMPATIBLE with most electric pressure washers up to 2300 PSI